miguelaraujo/ClusterSet-Demo/README.md

     $ kill -9 $(ps aux | grep 'mysqld' | grep 4442 | awk '{print $2}')

-*NOTE*: Verify the ClusterSet replication channel was automatically re-established from the newly elected primary of "BRU" to the primary member of "ROM"
+*NOTE*: Verify the ClusterSet replication channel was automatically re-established from the newly elected primary of `BRU` to the primary member of `ROM`

 **Kill the whole Primary Cluster "ROM"**